For we are each responsible for our own conduct. Galatians 6:5 NLT

 Facing the consequences of their actions and seeing you model God's love will help them learn to build a healthy relationship with God, themselves and others.

-These thoughts were drawn from …Close—But Not Too Close by Dr. Jimmy Ray Lee.
-A complement to the Concerned Persons small group study, this booklet is written primarily for those who want to help someone close to them who is enslaved by the stronghold of a life-controlling issue.
+Close But Not Too Close by Dr. Jimmy Ray Lee is a complement to the Concerned Persons small group study.
+This 36-page booklet is written primarily for those who want to help someone close to them who is enslaved by the stronghold of a life-controlling issue.
 It is also designed to help someone who is suffering the consequences of a loved one's problem.

 PO Box 22127 ~ Chattanooga, Tennessee 37421 ~ 423-899-4770